zwleileen/emotions-word-game/README.md

 ![Game state](https://i.imgur.com/iWIWnXz.png)

-- As a user, I want to see a summary of my results, including all the correct matches I have made, as well as when there is no match, so that I can reflect on the game I have played.
+- As a user, I want to see a summary of my results, including all the correct matches I have made, as well as when there is no match, so that I can reflect on the game I have played. [think about what happened if the list gets too long]
 - As a user, I want to see a restart button so that I know I can play again.

 ![Results - with matches](https://i.imgur.com/rTV04K7.png)